 The team had just gone through a passionate practice less than 24 hours ago to prepare for the gauntlet they would have to go through to win the AAC postseason championship.

-Sampson pointed out senior center Chris Harris Jr., who played the final game of his collegiate career on Sunday against Memphis after the NCAA’s decision to cancel the “March Madness” tournament.
+The head coach said he felt bad for his kids and pointed out senior center Chris Harris Jr., who had played the final game of his collegiate career on Sunday against Memphis without even realizing it.